lacker/coinkit/testnet/README.md

 gcloud container clusters create testnet --num-nodes=1 --scopes https://www.googleapis.com/auth/logging.write,storage-ro
 ```

+If you're going to run more than one miner you can just start off
+raising the `--num-nodes` flag.

 # Running a miner on your cluster

 ### 1. Generate a keypair for your miner